 What is the Cybersecurity Diversity Foundation, and what is its mission?

 The Cybersecurity Diversity Foundation is a non-profit organisation that’s full intent is to create more diversity in the cybersecurity field, and the inclusion of that diversity.
 Our vision is a career field that welcomes, supports and provides opportunity and access to all, from entry level to executive and board positions.

 We promote action that will make a marked difference – from providing scholarship funds to championing corporate pledges to foster workforce diversity.
-Through lots of differences, new ideas, and different ways of working, diversity is what brings us richness.Posted over 3 years ago
+Through lots of differences, new ideas, and different ways of working, diversity is what brings us richness.Posted almost 5 years ago